Before the day - undergraduate ceremonies

 Eligibility

-You need to register your graduation intentions (attending or graduating in absentia before results are published.
-In order to graduate at ceremonies in July 2023, you must meet the following criteria:
+You need to register for graduation (attending or graduating in absentia) before results are published.
+You need to meet the criteria below:

-- Register your graduation intentions by the deadline
+• Register your graduation intentions by the deadline of Thursday 17 April 2025.

-- Your examination results must have been submitted to the Student Administration Service by their deadline (your department or the Student Administration Service can provide you with information relating to their deadlines)
+• Your examination results must have been submitted to the Student Administration Service by their deadline of 1 July (your department or the Student Administration Service can provide you with information relating to their deadlines)

-Complete the registration process on the assumption that you will successfully complete your studies.
-Receiving an email invitation to register does not imply you have been successful; we invite all students who may successfully complete in time so they can make arrangements in advance.
+You should complete the registration process on the assumption that you will successfully complete your studies.
+Receiving an invitation to register does not imply you have completed your course; we invite all students who may successfully complete in time so they can make arrangements in advance.
 Don’t wait until you receive your results to register for the ceremony because this is after the registration deadline.
 If you have not successfully completed when we receive the examination results, we will automatically remove you from the attendee list.

 Graduating in person